-The Search Box in IE8 looks very similar, but it’s more helpful.
-As you type a search term into the new Search Box, you will see real-time search suggestions from the provider.
-These suggestions show you common searches that relate to the words you are typing.
-You can click on the suggestion at any time and immediately execute the search (without having to type the entire word or phrase).
-Not only does this save a click or two, but it’s more likely your search result will be relevant.
+The Search Box in IE8 looks very similar, but it’s much more helpful.
+As you type a search term you’ll see real-time search suggestions from the provider.
+These suggestions show you common searches related to the words type.
+You can click the suggestion at any time and immediately perform the search (without having to type the entire word or phrase).
+Not only does this save typing time and a click or two, but it’s more likely your search result will be what you’re looking for, and that’s going to save you even more time.

 IE8 allows the search provider to deliver more than just suggested terms as you type.
 The provider can also deliver direct results and images that can give you immediate answers.
-For example, if you enter a stock ticker symbol, the search provider could give you a stock quote with a chart right there in the Search Box drop-down.
-IE8 provides the enabling technology, but the choice of what to show is made by the search provider.
-This capability allows the providers to do different and innovative search result presentations over time.
+For example, if you enter a stock ticker symbol, the search provider could give you a stock quote with a chart right there in the Search Box drop-down menu.
+IE8 provides the technology, but the choice of what to show is made by the search provider.
+This allows the providers to innovative, and that’ll create a greater web experience for you.

-Our browser research shows that people often use search to get back to sites that they’ve been to before.
-For some people, this is easier than trying to remember a URL or finding the site in the browser history.
-To help in these cases, IE8 includes result matches from your history in the bottom part of the Search Box drop-down, below the provider suggestions.
-As in the Address Bar, you will see matches from either the URL or the site title.
-If you see the site you want in the list, you can go there directly without having to execute a web search and evaluate a page of results.
+If you know you’ve been to a website before and your search provider’s results are helping you find it again, IE8 includes result matches from your history in the bottom part of the Search Box drop-down, just below the search provider’s suggestions.
+As in the Address Bar, you’ll see matches from either the address or the site title.

-Activities: Easy access to relevant services
+Activities: Easy Access to Relevant Services

-With an increase in web services and sites that can perform interesting tasks, web users are more likely to want to take action on information they find on a particular web page.
+With the huge increase in web services and sites that do amazing things and present information and ideas in exciting new ways, you’re less likely to sit back and passively let the website control what you see and how you interact with the information.
+It’s much more likely that you’ll want to take action on what you are reading, seeing, or hearing.
 You might find an address and want to see it on a map or come across a distance in kilometers and want to convert it to miles.
-You might see a product and want to check its price or read an unfamiliar word and want to look up a definition.
+You might see a product and want to check its price, or read an unfamiliar word and want to look up a definition.

 Today you can do these things on the web pretty easily.
-You just select the thing you’re interested in, copy it, go to the service you want (such as a mapping site or an image search site), paste in the information, click enter, and see the result.
-Then you return to your initial page and get back to your original task.
+You select the text you’re interested in, copy it, go to the service you want (such as a mapping site or an image search site), paste in the information, click a button, and then see the result.
+You can return to your original page and get back to what you were doing.

-Activities are a way to automate this process by integrating services right into IE. Instead of doing all those steps, you just select the text you’re interest in, click on the Activities symbol, and then select the desired activity.
-For example, you might select an address, click the Activities symbol, and select “Map It.”
+Activities are a way to automate this process by integrating services right into IE8.
+Instead of doing all those steps, you just select the text you’re interest in, click the Activities symbol, and then select the desired activity.
+For example, you might select a street address, click the Activities symbol, and then select Map It.

-Some Activities can give you the requested information in place, in a little fly-out window that appears over the page.
+Some Activities give you the information you want in place, in a little fly-out window that appears over the page.
 For these, you just hover over the Activity in the list and the fly-out will appear with the requested content.
-If you click on an Activity, you go directly to the site and see the information.
+If you click an Activity, you go directly to the site and see the information.